turingschool-examples/task_manager_rails/README.md

 => <ActionController::Parameters {"controller"=>"tasks", "action"=>"show", "id"=>"1"} permitted: false>
 ```

 We are getting a much simpler params object than when we used a form, and these params include an `:id` that matches with the very end of the uri we visited (/tasks/1).
 Looking at our routes, we see that we set up our URI pattern to accept `:id`, but when we visited this site, we typed in `1` which is an actual id that exists in our database.
-When we need to get some infomration, like an id, from our route in the form of parameters, we can include a symbol of the thing we are expecting when we set up our route - in this case, we are expecting an `:id`.
+When we need to get some information, like an id, from our route in the form of parameters, we can include a symbol of the thing we are expecting when we set up our route - in this case, we are expecting an `:id`.
 So, based on how we set up our routes, we can manipulate and dictate what parameters we want; and what information we will need access to in our controllers.

 Remember that you will need to `exit` your pry session to continue interacting with your site!